-2. Complete the Campership application.
-All information must be completed, and the parent/guardian must sign the form before applications will be reviewed.
+2. Complete the campership application while in the application process.
+All information must be completed.
+The parent/guardian must sign the form before applications are reviewed.

-Registration fees include the camp session activities, a camp T-shirt, a summer camp patch (both given to the camper at camp on the last day of the session) and a $10 trading post allowance (overnight campers only).
+Registration fees include the camp session activities, a camp T-shirt, a summer camp patch, and a $10 trading post allowance (overnight campers only).